 If the growth plan and hiring plan are going to be predictable and sustainable then the sources of talent have to be predictable and sustainable.
 This is where entry-level and college recruiting come into play.
 If the agency is set up for attracting and developing raw talent, which can actually be found, then recruiting stops being the wildcard factor in the growth plan.
 By eliminating bottlenecks to talent acquisition and development, the agency becomes one step closer to becoming scalable.
 Scalability is the idea that a company can grow at a very high rate because they are not limited by their own processes or availability of prospects, talent or other critical resources.
 Without consistent sources of talent, a company can never be scalable.

 Just about any agency can attract, train, and retain great raw talent and do so in a way that contributes to profitable growth.
 Knowing where to find the best college grads, figuring out how to win them over, and then training and keeping them are unique capabilities that agencies will have to develop if they plan to grow in an industry with such a talent shortage.

 Atlante Partners helps drive organic growth by developing and executing intentional recruiting plans in close coordination with agencies committed to growth.
-If you are interested in discussing the ways your agency can grow with college and entry level talent, please reach out.
+If you are interested in discussing the ways your agency can grow with college and entry-level talent, please click here.